-- Dental elevators:The elevator has a blade-like tip which is wedged into the space between the tooth and the surrounding bone.
+Dental elevators:The elevator has a blade-like tip that is wedged into the space between the tooth and the surrounding bone.
 When the elevator is twisted, it expands the socket and frees the tooth from the jawbone.
 It can then be pulled out easily.

-- Extraction forceps: They are used to grip the tooth which has to be extracted.
+Extraction forceps: They are used to grip the tooth, which has to be extracted.
 There are different types of forceps to extract frontal and backward teeth.

 After the tooth has been removed, the extraction site must be closed properly to avoid further infections.
 The walls should be scraped and washed to remove any residual bone.
 The gums have to be pressed so that the loosened socket will regain its shape.
 If there's excess bleeding, a clot-inducing agent has to be introduced.
 If there's excessive swelling, an ice pack can be used to reduce it.